anka02/team_saga/README.md

 ## Rasa

 Rasa is an open-source machine learning framework for automated conversations.
 It is capable of interpreting messages, holding conversations and connecting to messaging channels and APIs.
 The full project includes Rasa open source for training the NLU pipeline, integrating NLG into the Chatbot, Action Server for implementing custom actions.
-For UI frontend was used build-in RASA X UI and Telegram.
+The RASA X UI and Telegram were used for the front-end.

 ### Rasa NLU
 To extract information from user messages the NLU pipeline should be able to recognize the user's intent and any entities their message contain.